chrismartinjazz/odin-todo-list/planning.md

       +-----------------+
 ```

 Once submitted, go to the project view for the new project.
-Also get to project view by clicking on one of the buttons.
+Also get to project view by clicking on one of the project buttons.

 Here we have a title, a list of tasks (empty for new project) and down the bottom a button for + Add task